dhermes/bezier/docs/releases/latest.rst

    (`04d0f8d <https://github.com/dhermes/bezier/commit/04d0f8d3155a22c5a048f52f75a3c6ffcc7eba69>`__).
    The website is being turned down.
 Fixed
    `#130 <https://github.com/dhermes/bezier/issues/130>`__.
--  Renaming the "Native Libraries" document as "Python Binary Extension" (`f99db20 <https://github.com/dhermes/bezier/commit/f99db20312bb4ba7e5943195020a8ced4be9457b>`__).
+-  Renaming the "Native Libraries" document as "Binary Extension" (`f99db20 <https://github.com/dhermes/bezier/commit/f99db20312bb4ba7e5943195020a8ced4be9457b>`__).
    In the process, changed most references to the "native" Python extension to instead call it a "binary" extension.